olawumitayo/STERLINGASSET/README.md

-Asp.net CORE 2.0 with ready to use customer application To see the live demo of this application visit
+Asp.net CORE 2.0 with ready to use customer application To see the live demo of this application visit: https://sterlingasset.ngrok.io/SAMTL/

 REQUIREMENTS
 * Visual Studio 2017
 * .NET Core 2.0
-* Microsoft SQL Server 2016
+* Microsoft SQL Server 2012

 INSTALLATION
 1. Download the repository